qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_hebrew.md

 Holding either one of the just above mentioned `_DEF_NSY` layer keys (<3 and 3>), with the `_ACC` layer key (on <2) results in layer `_BON`.

-(The `x` around the letters is to prevent certain display systems to change the direction of letters.)
 - - -

      Layer _..._NSY (Numbers and SYmbols)